amorriscode/noted/README.md

 2. Article was out of date so [followed the fixes that someone else had found](https://gist.github.com/mjhanninen/d9cb707c6419588f36b93a936470aeae)

 3. Changed `webpack.config.js` file to use `vue-loader` instead of `vue` to load Vue files

+4. Implemented Firebase using the firebase-tools
+* Run using `firebase serve`
+* Deploy using `firebase deploy`